THEATER FOR THE NEW CITY STAFF

 Fundraising Consulting services provided by Edward Leibman, HUDSON FERRIS, Inc. Ed is assisted by Gary Heidt and Scott Daniels.

-JONATHAN WEBER is the Administrator at TNC.
-He is in charge of the day-to-day Business Administration and Marketing of TNC.
-He has been at TNC since 2002.
-In addition to his administrative & marketing work, he is a longtime Assistant Director for TNC's Summer Street Theater tour and is also a member of the planning committees for the Lower East Side Festival of the Arts and the Love N' Courage Benefit.
-Among his administrative responsibilities, he is the Theater's webmaster, and is responsible for updating the content of the web site you are viewing right now.
-He is also in charge of TNC's Snail Mail and E-Mail lists.
-Jon is also an accomplished director, and has directed several shows in his time at TNC.
-He has also presented several samples of his written work at TNC's Lower East Side Festival of the Arts.
-Jon is the author of the popular New York Mets fan blog, The Ballclub.
+GABRIELA NUNIC is the Administrative Director at TNC.
+She is in charge of the day-to-day Business Administration and Marketing of TNC.
+She has been at TNC since 2006.
+In addition to her administrative & marketing work, she is a longtime actor for TNC's Summer Street Theater tour.
+Prior to becoming the administrative Director at TNC, she was an active office volunteer which included helping during TNC's main events such as the Lower East Side Festival of the Arts and the Love N' Courage Benefit.
+Among her administrative responsibilities, she is the Theater's webmaster, and is responsible for updating the content of the web site you are viewing right now.
+She is also in charge of TNC's Snail Mail and E-Mail lists.

 ALEXANDER BARTENIEFF is TNC's Lighting Director.
 Alex has been performing with TNC since the age of 5.
 He has performed in numerous award-winning shows.
 He is a leading company member and Crew Chief for TNC's Award-winning Street Theater company.
 He has also been a lead teaching artist for TNC's Afterschool Arts-In-Education program.
 Currently, he is TNC's Resident Lighting Director and Resident Lighting Designer.
 He has designed many shows here at TNC, and also for shows at La MaMa, and the Cherry Lane Theatre.
 He has also served as the Lighting Designer for TNC's Festivals, including the Lowert East Side Festival of the Arts and the Village Halloween Costume Ball.
 Alex also works with the NYC Department of Parks and Recreation's Swedish Cottage Marionette Theater, where he is a lead teacher, lighting designer and puppeteer.
 Alex is also the Manager and operator of TNC's Concession stand.